querkmachine/felafel/README.md

 # 🧆 Felafel

-Felafel (aka, the **Fel**inesoft **A**gile **F**ront-**E**nd **L**ibrary) is a set of basic components and layouts built according to the [Felinesoft front-end standards](http://querkmachine.github.io/FSFrontEndDocs/) and compatible with [Kickstart8](https://github.com/querkmachine/kickstart8), the front-end framework used across all web projects starting from 2020.
+Felafel (aka, the **Fel**inesoft **A**gile **F**ront-**E**nd **L**ibrary) is a set of basic components that we use in projects at [Felinesoft](https://felinesoft.com).

 ## Current state

-In lieu of a demo or significant documentation at this time, examples of components and layouts are located in the `demo/` folder of the package.
-I’ve started to write fuller documentation and a more comprehensive example implementation (with them being the same thing to be extra fancy), but they’re far from ready.
+Felafel is mostly used internally at Felinesoft.
+As a result it is tailored to the problems we frequently deal with and opinionated to the way that we work.
+The project is fairly likely to accomodate breaking changes should the need arise, but these will be minimised where possible.

 ## Installing Felafel

-The project is set up a bit differently to others as I’ve made it in the style of an npm package.
-I did this because packages are generally a lot easier to work with than submodules, which ought to be useful for rapid prototyping and building demos.

 ### Using precompiled files